-Apple TV: Go to Settings -> General -> Privacy -> Tracking and turn it off
+- Apple TV: Go to Settings -> General -> Privacy -> Tracking and turn it off

 - Turn it off: Your smart TV is spying on you.
 Here are step-by-step instructions to stop it by Jefferson Graham in USA TODAY (Jan 2020).
 Covers Fire TVs, LG, TCL/Roku, Samsung, Sony and Vizio.

 - Things are bad: From Lily Hay Newman in Wired (Sept 2019) On Roku and Amazon Fire TV, Channels Are Watching You.
 The article discusses academic research from Princeton University and the University of Chicago that found over 2,000 streaming apps doing tracking even when told not to (see the Settings at the top of this topic).
 89 percent of Amazon Fire TV channels and 69 percent of Roku channels contained easily spottable trackers that collected information about a viewing habits and preferences, along with unique identifiers.
 No defenses offered.
 Here is an article by the researchers: Watching You Watch: The Tracking Ecosystem of Over-the-Top TV Streaming Devices (Sept 2019) and their more formal research paper

 Watching You Watch: The Tracking Ecosystem of Over-the-Top TV Streaming Devices (PDF) by Hooman Mohajeri Moghaddam, Gunes Acar, Ben Burgess, Arunesh Mathur, Danny Yuxing Huang, Nick Feamster, Edward W. Felten, Prateek Mittal and Arvind Narayanan.

 Samsung can remotely disable their TVs worldwide using TV Block by Sergiu Gatlan of Bleeping Computer (August 2021)

+Audio: For many reasons, the audio on TV sets is poor such that it makes it hard to understand what people are saying.
+Some TVs have a feature to boost the dialog or reduce loud noises.
 On Samsung look for the Amplify feature.
 On LG, look for Clear Voice II.
 On Roku TVs look for Dialog Enhancement or Speech Clarity.
 If you can afford to, connect the TV to a stereo system or a sound bar that has a center speaker.